What are you doing to facilitate the safety of your guests and staff during the COVID-19 pandemic?

 The crowds will be biggest on Saturday nights.
 Your wait will be shorter early in the season and on the Sundays and Thursdays we are open.
 The last hour of any given night is usual a great time to minimize your wait.

 What is a Fast Pass?

 A Fast Pass allows you to skip the general admission queue line and greatly reduce your wait.
-You may purchase a Fast Pass at the ticket booth when you arrive.
+Fast Passes are popular on Friday and Saturday nights, especially later in the season.
+You may purchase a Fast Pass at the ticket booth when you arrive or on our web site.
 There are a limited number of Fast Passes available each night.

 Will I be touched?

 While the inhabitants of the attraction will not purposely grab the patrons, you may encounter more subtly or indirect touch, and who knows what you will bump into in the darker areas.
 There are moving props and animatronics that you will most likely come in contact with.